Georgia O’Keeffe, “From the Faraway, Nearby,” 1937

 06 / Scholarship

 Camille is a doctoral candidate in Comparative Literature at the University at Buffalo.
-Her scholarly work engages questions of translation, political violence, and the lyric.

 07 / Contact